Nyx0uf/qlMoviePreview/README.md

 ## Installation

-You can download the plugin [here](http://repo.whine.fr/qlmoviepreview.qlgenerator.zip "qlmoviepreview.qlgenerator.zip").
+You can download the plugin [here](http://repo.whine.fr/qlmoviepreview.qlgenerator.txz "qlmoviepreview.qlgenerator.txz").

-Unzip it, and place it in `/Library/QuickLook` or `~/Library/QuickLook`.
+Decompress it, and place it in `/Library/QuickLook` or `~/Library/QuickLook`.

 You will need to restart the *QuickLook* daemon by running these commands in the terminal :